jamesmcging/fruitbox/README.md

 The locations didn't come with lat and long so this was obtained from https://www.met.ie/marine/buoy_locations.asp

+The database structure can be seen in model/DBSetup.class.php

 ## Visualising the Data

 The data is presented to the user using the Google Map API.
 We load the map of